SovereignCloudStack/website/_i18n/en/_posts/blog/2022-09-19-cloudmon-mini-hackathon-at-pco.md

 CloudMon, for SCS the designated successor for the OpenStack Health Monitor, has been the primary subject of a few of our Open Hacking Sessions, which typically take place friday afternoon) but so far, we did not manage to gain major velocity.
+With the Mini-Hackathon Ralf and I wanted to lay the groundwork in order to give our efforts more traction.

 ### Behaviour-driven Monitoring